 The Travel Guard Essential Plan is AIG Travel Guard’s most budget-friendly option.
 The coverage offered by this plan is quite good for the price.

-Travelers who buy this plan will be covered for up to 100% of the trip cost for trip cancellation if the trip is canceled under certain circumstances, and they will also be covered for up to 100% of the trip cost for trip interruption as well.
+Travelers who buy this plan will be covered for up to 100% of the trip cost for trip cancellation if the trip is canceled under certain circumstances, and they will also be covered for up to 100% of the trip cost for trip interruption.

 Travel Guard Preferred Plan

-The Travel Guard Preferred Plan costs just a little more but has a lot more coverage.
+The Travel Guard Preferred Plan costs much more but has much more coverage.
 The company says it is its most popular plan.

 This plan has everything that the Travel Guard Essential Plan has and more.
-Like that plan, this plan offers up to 100% of the trip cost for trip cancellation, but it has something in that realm that the Essential Plan does not.
+Like that plan, this plan offers up to 100% of the trip cost for trip cancellation, but it has something that the Essential Plan does not.

 With the Preferred Plan, you’ll be entitled to up to 150% of your trip cost for trip interruption, up to $1,000 on lost or damaged bags, up to $300 for baggage delay, and up to $50,000 in travel medical expenses.